fart-gllitch/vgui/README.md

 To add features or report bugs:
 1. Test thoroughly with the demo application
 2. Ensure backward compatibility
-3. Document new functions in this README
-4. Maintain the performance-first architecture
+3. Open a Pull Request
+4. Wait and you will be added to the contributors list

+   // Contributors \\
+   -  me!

 ---

 **Built with ❤️ from kamiiz**